hololinked-dev/docs/docs/beginners-guide/articles/serialization.md

 spectrometer.run(...)
 ```

-per-instance overloads have higher priority than the per-thing-object registrations.
-The singleton behaviour of `Serializers`
-ensures that all registrations are available across all protocol servers within the same process.
+per-instance overloads have higher priority than the per-Thing-object.
+The singleton behaviour of `Serializers` ensures that all registrations are available across all protocol servers within the same process.

 ### Built-in Serializers